 - They've been around since 1999 but they can't provide information on how much money their reps make

-It requires a skill-set most people don’t have, like face-to-face selling, team building, coaching and recruiting.
+Network marketing is definitely not for everyone either; it requires a skill-set most people don't have, like face-to-face selling, team building, coaching and recruiting.

 As soon as you become a Total Life Changes rep you automatically become a salesperson.
 If you're not comfortable with that then you might want to avoid working for TLC.

-But maybe you’re a really outgoing people person who loves to meet new people, inspire them and help develop them into business owners?
+But maybe you're a really outgoing people person who loves to meet new people, inspire them and help them develop into business owners?
 Network marketing could be right down your street.

-What if I told you there was a way to build a business without harassing your family and friends?
+But what if I told you there was a way to build a business without harassing your family and friends?

 As always, I invite you to share your thoughts and experiences with Total Life Changes in the comments below.
 Please, if you have questions at all, do get in touch and I'll be more than happy to help you out.